smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### Potential Downsides

 SDL is not able to check that 2 different transport connections belongs to one mobile device.
-One device connected by 2 different types of transport will be considered by SDL as 2 different devices.
+The device connected by two different types of transport will be considered by SDL Core as two different devices.

 ### Alternative solutions